Emperor of China: Heredity and succession

 Unlike, for example, the Japanese monarchy, Chinese political theory allowed for a change in the ruling house.
 This was based on the concept of the "Mandate of Heaven".
 The theory behind this was that the Chinese emperor acted as the "Son of Heaven" and held a mandate to rule over everyone else in the world; but only as long as he served the people well.
 If the quality of rule became questionable because of repeated natural disasters such as flood or famine, or for other reasons, then rebellion was justified.
 This important concept legitimized the dynastic cycle or the change of dynasties.
 This principle made it possible even for peasants to found new dynasties, as happened with the Han and Ming dynasties, and for the establishment of conquest dynasties such as the Mongol-led Yuan dynasty and Manchu-led Qing dynasty.
 It was moral integrity and benevolent leadership that determined the holder of the "Mandate of Heaven".

-There has been only one lawful female reigning emperor in China, Empress Zetian, who briefly replaced the Tang dynasty with her own Zhou dynasty.
-Many women, however, did become de facto leaders, usually as Empress Dowager.
-Prominent examples include Empress Dowager Lü of the Han dynasty, Empress Dowager Liu of the Sung dynasty and Empress Dowager Cixi of the Qing dynasty.
+There has been only one lawful female emperor in Chinese history, Wu Zetian, who briefly replaced the Tang dynasty with her own Wu Zhou dynasty.
+Many women, however, did become de facto leaders, usually as empress dowager.
+Prominent examples include Empress Lü of the Han, Empress Liu of the Song, and Empress Dowager Cixi of the Qing.